 O’Connells — Portobello, Dublin

 Drawing a mix of locals from Portobello and visitors from outside Ireland, O’Connell’s is a great place to grab a quick drink.
 If you’re lucky you’ll get table service, and on very special nights landlord Eddie gets out the karaoke machine for a sublime night of entertainment.
+This is definitly one of the best Pubs in Ireland.

 We can’t put it better than this Yelp reviewer: “Like all pubs of good standing and character, it has an incredibly efficient layout.
 A warren of cubby holes, secret passages, old cookers and wondersome signposting.
 Brilliant.”